sandiegojs/sdjs-app/README.md

 * in another terminal, start your local server ("node ." or "npm start")
 * in a 3rd terminal, run "./ngrok http {port}" where {port} is whatever port your localhost server is running on (usually 3000)
 * ngrok will give you a forwarding url - anytime you hit that url, you will be hitting your localhost instance on your machine
+  * change "backendUrl" in /sdjs-app/app/Defaults.js to the ngrok url (change it back later before pushing to GitHub)
 	* any backends request in your code should be replaced by that forwarding url, followed by the route (e.g. http://ddhjfoi4.ngrok.io/api/login)
 * start Expo XDE on your system, and use it to run your app on your phone
 * requests to that url from your phone will now hit that ngrok tunnel and query your localhost